Police clash with protesters at Hong Kong shopping mall in latest anti-extradition march

 On Saturday there were also violent clashes between police and protesters in a town near the border which is popular with mainland traders who buy Hong Kong goods at duty-free prices.

-Locals have long complained about over-crowding and spiralling rents cased by the trade.
+Locals have long complained about overcrowding and spiralling rents caused by the trade.

 Beijing has thrown its full support behind Lam, calling on Hong Kong police to pursue anyone involved in the parliament storming and other clashes.